Turbo-Charge Your Revenue!

 You can take it a step further by conducting research, performing competitor analysis, and collecting feedback.
 You can engage customers to find out why they bought your product or products similar to yours.
 You can do some A/B testing using different marketing messages to find out which messaging customers engage with more.

-Thanks to advanced analytics tools, you can track your customer’s activities.
+Thanks to advanced analytics tools, you can track your customers’ activities.
 For example, you want to find out what kind of content they consume, where they spend most of their time online, and so on.
-Tools like Google Analytics, HubSpot, LiveAgent, etc can help you track customer activities and find out what motivates them the most.
+Tools like Google Analytics, HubSpot, LiveAgent, etc, can help you track customer activities and find out what motivates them the most.

 How can you use the knowledge of your customer’s buying motivation to boost sales?
 Let’s find out tips that can help you leverage buyer motivation to improve your ecommerce sales.

-To effectively boost your ecommerce sales, you don’t just want to know your customer’s buyer motivation but understand them deeply.
+To effectively boost your ecommerce sales, you don’t just want to know your customers’ buyer motivation but understand them deeply.
 Find out what kind of products they buy, what kind of content they consume, what kind of offers grab their attention, and so on.
 The goal is to deeply understand their motives and buying behavior to create messaging that specifically addresses their needs.

 After finding out who your customers are and what motivates them, you want to then put your customers into motive-driven segments.
 You can segment your customers based on factors like needs, demographics, psychographics, and lifestyle behaviors.
 By putting your customers into motive-based segments, you can communicate effectively with your customers.

 After grouping your customers based on their motivations, you can now create content that appeals to each buyer motivation segment.
-Create personalized content that addresses their specific needs and motivation.
+Create personalized content that addresses their specific needs and motivations.
 You also want to create this personalized experience across all platforms and channels.

 To make the process more seamless, you can also invest in multichannel selling tools like SellBrite, Sellware, etc.